UCD-Physics/Advanced-Lab-Website/content/info/stage3/_index.md

 For trimester 1 the laboratories begin on Tuesday 13 September 2022 and run until Thursday, 1 December 2022.

-For trimester 2 tha laboratories begin on Tuesday, 23 January 2023 and run until Thursday 30 March 2023.
+For trimester 2 the laboratories begin on Tuesday, 23 January 2023 and run until Thursday 30 March 2023.

-{{% callout note %}}
-The laboratories run during the two-week field-work break (13 - 24 March 2023) and close four weeks before the end of the trimester to enable all assessment to be complete before written examinations start.
-{{% /callout %}}
+{{% callout note %}} The laboratories run during the two-week field-work break (13 - 24 March 2023) and close four weeks before the end of the trimester to enable all assessment to be complete before written examinations start.  {{% /callout %}}

 ## Advanced Laboratory Aims